 How to value a business get the right price when selling a business

-How to value a business is easy it is as much as someone will pay for the business.
+Putting a value on a business is easy, it is as much as someone will pay for the business.
 Working out how much someone will pay for it is not as straight forward because there are many factors to consider.

 Here are some of the business valuation factors